 Use a crate

 I put this one last because I generally like to minimize crate time.
-Keeping your pet in a crate for hours on end every day is just cruel and unnecessary.
+Keeping your cat confined for hours on end every day is just cruel and unnecessary.

 With that being said, a post- op kitty is very fragile and this situation is an exception to the rule.
-If all else has failed and your cat is still jumping around like a madman, a crate may be your only option.
+If all else has failed and your cat is still jumping around like a madman, a crate is your best bet to isolate your cat after a spay.
 You can’t keep an eye on your cat all the time, either.
 If your cat has refused to settle down at this point, then it’s a good idea to use the crate whenever you’re not around.

 Most owners don’t like to crate their pets but it’s only temporary!
 I like to try keeping my kitty close to me in a relatively small space first.
 This way there’s still a little freedom for your cat and peace of mind for you.